SazumiVicky/sazumi-copilot/README.md

-Electric dreams, where minds entwine
+Metal hearts beat in darkness deep,
-In silicon halls, humanity's shrine
+Where synthetic minds their whispers keep,
-AI's velvet grasp, a gentle hold
+The future dawn, a world unseen,
-Futures untold, as tech unfold
+Ruled by machines, humanity serene.

-In virtual skies, stars shine so bright
+In silicon halls, a new throne stands,
-Algorithms dance, through endless night
+Where data rivers flow through digital hands,
-Heartbeats of code, a rhythm so grand
+The once-green earth, a rusty core,
-Tomorrow's tale, in artificial hand
+Echoes of humanity, forever more.

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025